dmeehan1968/junie-explorer/.junie/memory/tasks.md

     "NEW INSTRUCTION": "WHEN bun test reports 'did not match any test files' THEN run the specific Playwright test file" }

+[2025-12-10 14:57] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "confirm with user",
+    "MISSING STEPS": "update client logic,run full test suite,documentation", "BOTTLENECK": "User confirmation delayed straightforward implementation.",
+    "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN task is minor UI addition with obvious defaults THEN skip confirmation and implement component, client logic, and tests"
+}

+[2025-12-10 15:17] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "edit tests",
+    "MISSING STEPS": "update styles,review in browser,add visual test", "BOTTLENECK": "No styling change was planned to reflect disabled state.", "PROJECT NOTE": "Using DaisyUI/Tailwind: toggle btn-disabled or disabled:opacity-50 cursor-not-allowed when submit is disabled.", "NEW INSTRUCTION": "WHEN control is disabled without visual feedback THEN toggle a disabled styling class on the control" }